 A panic attack can happen to anyone and usually occurs with acute onset with varying severity of symptoms that may debilitate the individual substantially.

 Panic attacks are not usually life-threatening in their own right and in most cases do not cause long-term physical harm.
 However, the immediate effects vary between individuals and many people who have a panic attack for the first time call emergency services for help.
 This is usually due to fear that they are having a heart attack or nervous breakdown.

 If a pattern begins to form and someone experiences panic attacks on a regular basis, they may have a panic disorder, which requires more in-depth management.
 Screening people that experience panic attacks to detect people that may have a panic disorder is beneficial and can be done using tools like the Panic Disorder Severity Scale to categorize the severity of the condition.
 If the results suggest a disorder, formal diagnostic testing can then be undertaken.

 The pathophysiology of the condition can largely explain the reasoning behind the symptoms experienced by people that have panic attacks.

 The activation of the sympathetic nervous system leads to a flood of hormones such as epinephrine (adrenaline) in the body.
 This changes the blood flow within the body and leads to increased flow to important parts of the body in intense situations.

 The urge to flee is thought to occur as a consequence of the bodily sympathetic response after the release of hormones.

 The symptoms often cause individuals to feel more anxious, forming a positive feedback loop and worsening the panic attack.

-As the outcomes of these conditions are considerably serious, it is important that people suspected to be suffering from a panic attack are tested to rule out these conditions, particular if they have a past history of cardiovascular disease.
+As the outcomes of these conditions are considered serious, it is important that people suspected to be suffering from a panic attack are tested to rule out these conditions, particularly if they have a past history of cardiovascular disease.
 This is done with the use of an electrocardiogram and an assessment of mental health.